 - Packaging: static charge buildup attracts contaminants so that clear labels do not stick.
 Production decreases.

 - Plastics: injection molded parts attract contaminants and shock personnel during processing due to static charges.
 Efficiency declines.

 - Textiles: static charges cause threads to bind and break in creels and warpers.
 Machine downtime.

-- Nonwovens: trim collection systems clog due to increasing static charge buildup on materials in pneumatic conveyors.
+- Nonwoven: trim collection systems clog due to increasing static electricity buildup on materials in pneumatic conveyors.
 Increased maintenance.

 - Printing: sheet-fed press feed and delivery is troublesome due to static.
-Untimely delivery.
+Untimely delivery, pad-printing, tampon printing.

 - Graphic Arts: static charge buildup while processing film results in costly retouching or remakes.
 Dissatisfied customers.